moekimora/lostinstarrail/README.md

   - Rebalanced Survival mode.
   - Disabled Penacony temporary (I have not touched Penacony)

+## v1.1.1
+- Update Superstition mode
+  - New buffs and debuffs.
+  - Removed several old and repetitive effects.
+- Minor changes
+  - Rebalanced the scoring system.

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.